NimblePros/eShopOnNServiceBus/README.md

 ## eBook

 **Note**: NServiceBus is not mentioned in the eBook.
-This repo has a custom vendor implementation that differs from what may be in the book.
+This repo has a custom vendor implementation that differs from what is in the book.

 This reference application is meant to support the free .PDF download ebook: [Architecting Modern Web Applications with ASP.NET Core and Azure](https://aka.ms/webappebook), updated to **ASP.NET Core 8.0**.
 [Also available in ePub/mobi formats](https://dotnet.microsoft.com/learn/web/aspnet-architecture).